Scottish Kilt

 If you’re at a Highland Games, a Celtic or Scottish festival or a wedding where the gentlemen will be wearing kilts, you can easily sport a kilt without offending anyone however, if you’re attending a Halloween party or a fancy dress party, someone who is Scottish might find a kilt worn as a costume to be offensive and disrespectful of their heritage.
 Wearing a kilt every day for work or to a club will typically not be construed as offensive.

-Can You Wear a Kilt If You Are not a Scottish..?
+Can You Wear a Kilt If You Are Not Scottish?

 Who Can Wear a Kilt?

-Everyone can wear a kilts regardless of what a part of the planet he belongs to, a bit like people wore kilts on Italian Day in Vancouve to allow us to know that they aren’t only linked to Scottish and Irish heritage except for showing off pride for his or her Celtic heritage.
+Anyone can wear a kilt, wherever in the world they come from.
+Kilts were worn at Italian Day in Vancouver, which shows they are not tied only to Scottish and Irish heritage.
 People of China also loved to wear kilts on their special events as its the tradition formed for Chinese men to wear a kilt to formal engagements & weddings.
 Canadian people celebrate the Great Canadian Kiltskate Event by wearing Kilts and is actually a national celebration of what it means to be Scottish in Canada.
 Furthermore, you’ll wear it on graduation, dances, and proms and even at funerals too.

 wedding kilt outfit